ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 This shows some of the magical things you can do with Sphinx's extensibility.
 If you're curious,
 this article was actually written in reStructuredText and then exported to Word for publishing.
-You can see the RST in full here: https://github.com/ericholscher/ericholscher.com/blob/master/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst
+You can see the full source here: https://github.com/ericholscher/ericholscher.com/blob/master/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 Custom builders
 ---------------